Home » Wreck Diving Articles » Wreck Diving Risks: Hazards, Dangers, and Precautions

 • Refreshed and reliable emergency procedures

-Many scuba divers neglect to develop these fundamental diving skills, instead seeking more glamorous higher-level certifications.
-However, it is these most basic skills that do the most to increase wreck diving safety when they are refined to an advanced level of proficiency.
+Some scuba divers neglect to develop their fundamental diving skills, preferring to do more glamorous higher-level certifications.
+Importantly, basic skills do the most to increase wreck diving safety if they are refined to a high level of proficiency.

 Comprehensive dive planning to avoid wreck diving risks

 Well-strained and experienced wreck divers create comprehensive dive plans, with high attention to detail, that assume worst-case scenarios will occur.
-Gas consumption and no-stop limit calculations will be factored into that plan.
-There will be an agreed contingency plan for each of the foreseeable wreck diving risks.
+As a result, gas consumption and no-stop limit calculations will be factored into that plan.
+Furthermore, there will be an agreed contingency plan for each of the foreseeable wreck diving risks.

 Specialist procedures for wreck diving risks